 - Learn your legal rights as an injured maritime worker

 - Stable fracture.
-This occurs when the break is clean and the two parts of bone do not shift relative to each other.
+This occurs when the break is clean, and the two parts of the bone do not shift relative to each other.

 - Displaced fracture.
 A fracture that causes the bones to move relative to each other is called a displaced fracture.